 Each hopeful H&S student is required to attend an audition/interview held by the teacher with whom they wish to study.
 Students under 18 must attend with a parent.
 The purpose of the audition/interview is to assess the student’s natural ability, ear, behavior, personality, and interest in music.
 It is also a time for the teacher to speak with parents of younger students to assess if the parent(s) understand the expectations, discipline, and focus needed to help their child have a successful, positive experience in their music study.
-Students or parents will be notified via email regarding their admission status.
-The audition/interview is a friendly, non-stressful process, and a necessary part of maintaining a high standard of excellence at the Hammer & Strings Conservatory.
+The audition/interview is a friendly, non-stressful process, and a necessary part of maintaining excellence at Hammer & Strings Conservatory.

 For students who are admitted into H&S, lessons are held weekly throughout the year with the exception of H&S breaks or holidays.
 Lessons are taught in time slots of 1 hour, 45 minutes, or 30 minutes.
 Lesson length is determined by the teacher, not the student or parent.